JamesWoolfenden/node-yarn-docker-react/README.md

 ```

 Then browse to http://localhost:5000 and you should see a game of noughts and crosses,
-that doesn't work for you try your at $dockerhost:5000 -e.g. 192.168.xx.xxx:5000 (of $env:DOCKE_HOST)
+that doesn't work for you try your at $dockerhost:5000 -e.g. 192.168.xx.xxx:5000 (of $env:DOCKER_HOST)

 Conclusions
 The pipeline was pretty easy to adapt, I had some problem with using the works VPN.
 Comments improvements welcome.
-Do try out the Facebook tutorial is good.
+Do try out the Facebook tutorial is it very good.

 Adapted from :
 1. https://medium.com/ai2-blog/dockerizing-a-react-application-3563688a2378